-The bill amends sections of the North Dakota Century Code regarding the approval and eligibility of four-year-old programs.
+This bill amends sections of the North Dakota Century Code regarding the approval and eligibility of four-year-old programs.
 It allows any person or school district seeking to operate a four-year-old program to request approval from the department for a two-year period.
 The bill specifies that programs must be taught by individuals licensed or approved in early childhood education and must comply with various health and safety requirements.
-Notably, it introduces flexibility in enrollment age, permitting children who will turn four by December 1 to enroll if the school district determines it is appropriate based on developmental factors.
+Notably, it introduces flexibility in enrollment age, permitting children who turn four before December 1 to enroll if the school district determines it is appropriate based on developmental factors.
 Additionally, the application process includes a nonrefundable fee of fifty dollars.

 Statutes affected: INTRODUCED: 50-11.1-21